 Less commonly, children with severe cases of hemoglobin H disease may require regular blood transfusions their entire lives to keep them healthy.
 During blood transfusions, they're given blood from donors with matching blood types.
 Over time, this can cause a build-up of iron in the body, so kids who receive frequent blood transfusions may have to take medications to remove excess iron from their bodies.

-Currently, the only cure for thalassemia is a procedure called a bone marrow transplant.
+Currently, the only cure for thalassemia is a procedure called a bone marrow transplant (also called a stem cell transplant).
 Bone marrow, which is found inside bones, produces blood cells.
 In a bone marrow transplant, a person is first given high doses of radiation or drugs to destroy the defective bone marrow.
 The bone marrow is then replaced with cells from a compatible donor, usually a healthy sibling or other relative.
 Bone marrow transplants carry many risks, so they usually are done only in the most severe cases of thalassemia.

 Because living with alpha thalassemia can be challenging, people who are carriers of alpha thalassemia trait may want to seek genetic counseling if they're considering having children.